Training Trajectories of Language Models Across Scales: Acknowledgement

 \section{Acknowledgement}

 We thank Sadhika Malladi for helping out with writing and having insightful discussions on the project with the authors.
 We thank Tianyu Gao for helping out running experiments on open-text generation in the Appendix.
-We also thank Stephen Roller, Srini Iyyer, Todor Mihaylov, Xiaochuang Han, Zexuan Zhong, Dan Friedman, Alexander Wettig, and all members of the Princeton NLP group for helpful discussions and valuable feedback.
+We also thank Stephen Roller, Srini Iyyer, Todor Mihaylov, Xiaochuang Han, and all members of the Princeton NLP group for helpful discussion and valuable feedback.
+This work was conducted when Mengzhou Xia was interning at Meta Platforms, Inc.